 Let’s talk.
 Today’s phenomenon?
 Food tasting better when someone else cooks it for you.
-There are exceptions, of course, but as the primary cook of a household where eating out is a relatively infrequent treat, there’s something special about enjoying a meal that was crafted with love by hands that were not my own.
+There are exceptions, of course, but as the star Food Captain of my household, there’s something special about enjoying a meal that was crafted with love by hands that were not my own.
 There are a lot of factors at play, but I contend that one of the biggest draws is the potential for cooking revelations.
 Basically, I’m a fan of my cooking, but I know all of my own tricks.
 I experiment with new things, but every move I make is informed by my tastes and experience.
-When we’re lucky enough to be at another cook’s mercy, we get to experience food through their perspective.
-Their skills, their preferences, their history.
+When we’re lucky enough to be at another cook’s mercy, we get to experience food through their skills, their preferences, their history.

 After a few bites of blissful awe, I was already furiously analyzing my palate to recreate this dinner myself.
 And naturally, to share the bounty with you!
-Totally a catalyst for the kitchen!

 Have you had any good revelations lately?
 I’m interested!

 - two 4 oz. fillets of mild white fish

 - salt pepper, and smoked paprika to taste

 - 1/2 red bell pepper thinly sliced

 - 1 small zucchini sliced into thin matchsticks

 - 1 cup cooked seasoned rice or other grain